SaltwaterC/kitchen-docker-host-vagrant/README.md

 For starting the VM, simply issue a `rake up` command in the root directory of this project.

-By default, it uses 4 virtual cores and 8192 GB of RAM.
+By default, it uses 4 virtual cores and 4096 GB of RAM and zram support.
 Export VB_CPUS and / or VB_MEM environment variables with the desired values to customize.

 The VM itself uses a host-only network adapter with the IP address 192.168.99.100.
 This makes it sort of a drop-in replacement for docker-machine.
 The Docker socket isn't TLS enabled though.